“Email marketing is dead.”

 Apart from giving you additional insights on the needs of your audience, this plugin will also help you understand the demand of a topic or question based on its search volume

-Get more ideas with using “People Also Ask”
+Get more ideas by using “People Also Ask”

 When you search for any keyword in Google, it shows you a section under the heading “People Also Ask” which has some of the most commonly asked questions on your topic